Practical Tips to Get You Started on the Right Foot

 The cost is covered by whatever medical coverage you have secured either band coverage or Carleton University’s student insurance plan.

-Perhaps you would feel more comfortable visiting a facility geared towards the health of Aboriginal People.
-If this is the case, you can contact The Wabano Centre for Aboriginal Health.
+Perhaps you would feel more comfortable visiting a facility geared towards the health of Indigenous peoples.
+If this is the case, you can contact the Wabano Centre for Aboriginal Health.